Septh/ts-run/.github/README.md

 2. The `import namespace = require('specifier')` syntax is valid in ES modules only and is transformed to `const require = createRequire(); const namespace = require('specifier')`, with the [createRequire()](https://nodejs.org/api/module.html#modulecreaterequirefilename) call being hoisted if used several times.
 3. Dynamics imports are always left untouched, even in CJS modules.
 4. `export`s are transformed to `module.exports` assignments in CommonJS modules.
-5. Type-only `import`s and `export`s, whether explicit or implicit, are silently removed.
+5. Type-only `import`s and `export`s, whether explicit (with the `type` keyword) or implicit, are silently removed.

 #### Path substitutions
 TypeScript's module resolution specificities are not handled; instead, Node's module resolution algorithm is always used.
-In other words, `ts-run` always acts as if both `module` and `moduleResolution` were always set to `Node16` and `paths` was not set.
+In other words, `ts-run` always acts as if both `module` and `moduleResolution` were set to `Node16` and `paths` was empty.

 ### Sucrase
 `ts-run` uses a customized build of [Sucrase](https://github.com/alangpierce/sucrase) under the hood and therefore exhibits the same potential bugs and misbehaviors than Sucrase.